 What Extraordinary Students Are Telling Us About Tomorrow's Uncertain Job Market

-Eighth grader Ian Michael Brock wants to make sure the next billion-dollar tech company is launched by a kid like him.
-For better or worse, he and his family have taken matters into their own hands.
+Ian Michael Brock wants the next billion-dollar tech company to be launched by a young person.
+He’s taken matters into his own hands.

-A remarkable coder with vision, people skills, and high-powered mentors, New York City 9th grader Emma Yang has the skills to thrive in an uncertain future labor market.
+A remarkable coder with vision, people skills, and mentors, Emma Yang has the skills to thrive.
 But what about everyone else?